neondatabase/website/content/docs/workflows/primer.md

 ---
 title: Database workflow primer
-subtitle: A primer on how you can integrate your Postgres database into your development workflow
+subtitle: An introduction to integrating Postgres into your development workflow
 enableTableOfContents: true
 ---

-## Neon Database Branching

 With Neon, you can work with your data just like you work with your code.
-The key is database branching, where you can instantly create branches of your data and include them in your workflow, as many branches as you need.
+The key is Neon's database branching feature, which lets you instantly create branches of your data that you can include in your workflow, as many branches as you need.

 Neon branches are: